voxpupuli/puppet-filemapper/README.markdown

 - - -

-The Filemapper extension has been designed as a simpler, lower level alternative to the ParsedFile.
+The Filemapper extension has been designed as a lower level alternative to the ParsedFile.

 How it works